UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSuews.rst

 `QGIS <http://www.qgis.org>`__.
 To install the software and the UMEP plugin see the `getting started <http://umep-docs.readthedocs.io/en/latest/Getting_Started.html>`__ section in the UMEP manual.

-As UMEP is under development, some documentation may be missing and/or there may be instability.
+As UMEP is constantly under development, some documentation may be missing and/or there may be instability.
 Please report any issues or suggestions to our `repository <https://github.com/UMEP-dev/UMEP>`__.